Distance spectacles and reading spectacles

 Reading and distance spectacles are the most common ways of improving vision.
 So what is it that makes these single vision lenses so special?
 And what are the key points to remember when choosing the best pair for you?

-Single vision lenses – the most widely used spectacle lenses
+Single vision lenses – the most widely used distance glasses

-Single vision lenses are spectacle lenses that only have one dioptric power throughout the entire lens.
-They can be used to correct poor vision in either near or far viewing situations, which is why single vision lenses form the basis of both distance spectacles and reading spectacles.
-As well as offering different powers, these two popular types of spectacles also differ in their appearance: single vision lenses for long-sighted wearers are slightly thicker at the centre of the lens, while single vision lenses for short-sighted wearers are slightly thicker at the edges.
+Single vision lenses are eyeglass lenses that only have one dioptric power throughout the entire lens.
+They can be used to correct poor vision in either near or far viewing situations, which is why single vision lenses form the basis of both distance eyeglasses and reading eyeglasses.
+As well as offering different powers, these two popular types of eyeglasses also differ in their appearance: single vision lenses for long-sighted wearers are slightly thicker at the center of the lens, while single vision lenses for short-sighted wearers are slightly thicker at the edges.

 But whatever your prescription, modern ZEISS technology can produce extraordinarily flat and lightweight lenses, even for high prescriptions.
 And with a choice between four different quality performance tiers, you can pick the solution that best matches your individual vision needs and reading habits.
-This means that you will benefit from single vision spectacles that give you perfect vision – and a perfect appearance!
-You can find out more in the section on the ZEISS single vision lens portfolio further down this page.
+This means that you will benefit from single vision eyeglasses that give you perfect vision – and a perfect appearance!

-Reading spectacles – the best answer for tired eyes
+Reading spectacles – the best answer for tired eye

 Why ’ready reader’ spectacles are best avoided